codeadeel/milvus-onprem/templates/2.6/README.md

-- **Woodpecker is the default WAL.** Milvus 2.6 introduced an embedded write-ahead log called Woodpecker; the templates wire it up via `mq.type: woodpecker` in `milvus.yaml`. **No separate Pulsar / Kafka cluster is deployed** — that's the main reason 2.6 is dramatically simpler to operate than 2.5.
+- **Woodpecker is the default WAL.** Milvus 2.6 introduced an embedded write-ahead log called Woodpecker; the templates wire it up via `mq.type: woodpecker` in `milvus.yaml`. **No separate Pulsar / Kafka cluster is deployed** — keeps the operational surface small.
-- **Coordinator consolidation.** 2.6 merges the four 2.5 coordinators
-  (rootcoord/datacoord/querycoord/indexcoord) into a single `mixcoord` process.
-The templates don't touch this directly but it's why `milvus run standalone` works as a clustered binary.
+- **Coordinator consolidation.** 2.6 runs all four coordinator roles (rootcoord/datacoord/querycoord/indexcoord) inside the single `milvus run standalone` binary.
+The templates don't touch this directly but it's why a single binary works as a clustered process.
 - **`cloudProvider: aws` for MinIO.** 2.6 dropped `minio` as a valid value for `cloudProvider` — the segcore filesystem only accepts `aws`, `gcp`, `azure`, `aliyun`, or `tencent`.
 Since MinIO speaks the S3 API, `aws` works correctly.
-We hard-pin this in the template to avoid the regression we hit on milvusDeploy.
+We hard-pin this in the template.

 ## Files